-Consider, for example, the large migrant populations of Macau, Taiwan, and Dubai.
+Consider, for example, the large migrant populations of Macau, Taiwan, Province of China, and Dubai.
 What draws tens of thousands of Africans, Indians, and Filipinos to these areas?
 It is the need for work and basic necessities.
 Because of lack of development and corruption in their own nations, many are forced to leave their homes and families in search of opportunity – merely to survive.

 This migration of peoples has also negatively affected the family.
 Among these peoples we have seen a steady growth in infidelity, divorce, promiscuity (fornication), abortion, and pornography addiction caused by long-term separation from their support structures and families.
 Yet, very few are talking about this deadly reality – even within the Church.

 The agenda of population controllers and their solution to humanity’s struggles is to provide greater access to contraception and abortion – especially with the goal of diminishing growing populations in the developing world.
 However, their agendas and methods do not resolve corruption, poverty, or maldistribution.
 They do nothing to further the goals and potential of a nation or its peoples – they merely make larger poor families smaller poor families.

 Emil Hagamu of Dar es Salaam, HLI’s Regional Director for Anglophone Africa, says it quite poignantly: